2 min read

 • Avoid tanning beds.

-In stating all of this, do not forget being outside still has many positive effects.
+Do not forget being outside still has many positive effects.
 Your sleep cycle, mental health, energy levels, and stress levels can all improve with natural light.
-So, don’t skip out on the outdoor activities—just remember to wear your SPF!
+So, don’t skip out on the outdoor activities, just remember to wear your SPF!

 How Healthcare Highways Can Help

 If you feel like you may be at risk or want to learn more about protecting yourself from harmful UV rays, reach out to your primary care provider for more information.
-If you would like assistance finding a provider or have questions, please call your Customer Experience Advocates team or your Care Coordination team members and they will help you through the process!
+If you would like assistance finding a provider or have questions, please call your Customer Experience Advocates team and they will help you through the process!